angulardart/site-angulardart/src/angular/guide/pipes.md

 <!-- FilePath: src/angular/guide/pipes.md -->
 <?code-excerpt path-base="pipes"?>

-Every application starts out with what seems like a simple task: get data, transform them, and show them to users.
+Every app starts out with what seems like a simple task: get data, transform them, and show them to users.
 Getting data could be as simple as creating a local variable or as complex as streaming data over a WebSocket.

 Once data arrive, you could push their raw `toString` values directly to the view,